 Transiting in Singapore

-Please note there are certain requirements transit passengers must meet, including a transit time in Singapore not exceeding 48 hours.
+There are certain requirements transit passengers must meet, including a transit time in Singapore not exceeding 48 hours

 Where can I find information about the regions and countries Singapore Airlines operates to, as well as the flight schedules?

 For flights that require a transfer through Singapore, can I purchase the tickets via a travel agent or other means, or do I have to book directly with Singapore Airlines?

 Customers may purchase their tickets either directly from Singapore Airlines or via travel agents and other sales channels.

 Will premium passengers transiting through Singapore be able to access the SilverKris Lounge (Business Class) at Singapore Changi Airport Terminal 3?